-- (a) Enter the distributable share in the loss attributable to the partner on the previous year.
-This amount shall be the same as line 4, Part III of Schedule R Corporation of tax year 2019.
-If a partner has shares in losses from more than one special partnership or partnership, the total allowable loss balance, as determined on the previous taxable year, will be attributed proportionally to the loss of each one of the partnerships.
-The allocation will be made using as factor the adjusted basis of the partner's share in each one of the partnerships at the close of the previous taxable year. - (b) Enter the distributable share in the partnership or special partnership's capital losses. - (c) Enter the distributions made to the partner by the partnership or special partnership during the current year, whether in cash or in property, including tax exempt income. - (d) Enter the amount claimed as credit against the income tax on the previous taxable year for investments made in partnerships or special partnerships engaged in the production of feature films or under the Puerto Rico Tourism Development Act of 1993, the Puerto Rico Capital Investment Fund Act, the Puerto Rico Agricultural Tax Incentives Act, as amended, or any other credit admitted by law to the partners related to the partnership or special partnership's activities. - (e) Enter the amount claimed as credit against the income tax for withholding of tax at source from the distributable share made to a resident partner (30%) or to a nonresident alien partner (29%) during the current year. - (f) Enter any expense from the partnership or special partnership not allowed as a deduction while determining your net income and that is not capitalized. - (g) Enter the distributable share in net loss from tax exempt operations under the Tourism Incentives Act of 1983 and the Tourism Development Act of 1993. - (h) Only in the case of partnerships, enter the donations contributed during the current year to eligible entities. - Enter the partner's debts assumed and guaranteed by the partnership.
+- (a) Enter the distributable share in the loss attributable to the owner on the previous year.
+This amount shall be the same as line 4, Part III of Schedule R Corporation of tax year 2021.
+If a owner has shares in losses from more than one passthrough entity, the total allowable loss balance, as determined on the previous taxable year, will be attributed proportionally to the loss of each one of the pass-through entity.
+The allocation will be made using as factor the adjusted basis of the owner's share in each one of the pass-through entities at the close of the previous taxable year. - (b) Enter the distributable share in the pass-through entity's capital losses. - (c) Enter the distributions made to the owner by the pass-through entity during the current year, whether in cash or in property, including tax exempt income. - (d) Enter the amount claimed as credit against the income tax on the previous taxable year for investments made in passthrough entities engaged in the production of feature films or under the Puerto Rico Tourism Development Act of 1993, the Puerto Rico Capital Investment Fund Act, the Puerto Rico Agricultural Tax Incentives Act, as amended, or any other credit admitted by law to the owners related to the passthrough entity's activities. - (e) Enter the amount claimed as credit against the income tax for withholding of tax at source from the distributable share made to a resident owner (30%) or to a nonresident alien owner (29%) during the current year. - (f) Enter any expense from the pass-through entity not allowed as a deduction while determining your net income and that is not capitalized. - (g) Enter the distributable share in net loss from tax exempt operations under the Tourism Incentives Act of 1983 and the Tourism Development Act of 1993. - (h) Only in the case of pass-throug entities enter the donations contributed during the current year to eligible entities. - Enter the owner's debts assumed and guaranteed by the entity.